Description

 Solution

-With RSSO, a FortiGate can authenticate users who have authenticated on a remote RADIUS server.
-Based on which user group the user belongs to, the security policy applies the appropriate UTM profiles.
+Using RSSO, a FortiGate can authenticate users who have been authenticated on a remote RADIUS server.
+User groups can be configured to match the groups the user belongs too.
+These user groups can then be applied to firewall policies for inspection by UTM profiles.

 diagnose debug application fnbamd -1